alanwsmith/typing-rust.alanwsmith.com/src/data-types/index.md

 A golden retriever
 ```

-We can ask similar questions about data:
+We can ask similar questions about Rust values:

 ```txt
 What type of variable is alfa?